-Our engineers are continuing urgent repairs to our gas main in Provan Road, Glasgow.
+Our engineers are carrying out emergency repairs to our gas main in the A217 Brighton Road.

-It’s too early to say how long our work will take to complete however, we'll keep you updated here.
+We're unsure how long it will take for our emergency work to complete, but we'll keep you updated here.

 You can find more details about all our other emergency repairs at roadworks.org.